- Tel: 858.663.9055

 |

-Optimal dilution of the Myeloperoxidase antibody should be determined by the researcher.
+Optimal dilution of the Myeloperoxidase Antibody for FACS should be determined by the researcher.

 E. coli-derived recombinant human protein (amino acids K556-I697) was used as the immunogen for the Myeloperoxidase antibody.